pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

-Once everything\'s set for App-Only context, let\'s authenticate to SharePoint and update our list item!
+Once everything's set for App-Only context, let's authenticate to SharePoint and update our list item!